paavani/howto/git.md

   Note:Better to use this cmd very often,Sometimes things change and you don't notice it

+##git diff

+ 1. To see what you’ve changed but not yet staged,use git diff
+    $git diff

+ 2. To see what you have staged
+    $git diff --staged  --this command compares your staged changes to your last commit or
+    $git diff --cached

+ 3. To see particular file changes or diff
+    $git diff <filename>

+ 4. To see word difference in modified file
+    $git diff --word-diff

 ##git add

 	Take the snapshot of the content of the current file and saved in temporary staging area